The FCA is worried about a DFM mis-selling crisis through SIPP Pensions

 If you still feel you’re unsure whether your investments are right for you, you can contact the team at Get Claims Advice for a FREE initial assessment.
 Following the FCA warning about DFMs, we’ve been analysing portfolios on a daily basis to discover whether they really contain the low to medium risk investments people are told that they do.

-If not, we can explain exactly what you’ve gotten into, and even help you pursue a claim for your money on a NO WIN – NO FEE* basis, just like hundreds of other successful clients who’ve won back their pensions with Get Claims Advice Ltd.
+If not, we can explain exactly what you’ve gotten into, and even help you pursue a claim for your money with no upfront cost, just like hundreds of other successful clients who’ve won back their pensions with Get Claims Advice Ltd.